 How we will use your personal data:

-We may process your personal data to fulfil our obligations and this can include the processing of your personal data for all or any of the following purposes:
+We may process your personal data to fulfil our obligations, and this can include the processing of your personal data for all or any of the following purposes:

 Organisations that we may share your personal data with:

 From time to time we might need to share your personal data with partner organisations and service providers so that they can help us carry out our duties, rights and discretions in relation to the services we provide.
 Some of those organisations will simply process your personal data on our behalf and in accordance with our instructions.
 In each case we will only share data to the extent that we consider the information is reasonably required for these purposes.
+Data is processed in terms of our Data Processing Agreement.

 Any Personal Data we hold will be disclosed, with reasonable purpose to: